How to Become a Tax Consultant and Be Great at It

 The client’s needs are the priority, but there are times when you cannot give in to their desires.
 Putting your foot down is also vital when it comes to the matter of receiving payments for your work.
 Some consultants have had to defend their good name against baseless accusations.

-What Formal Education Do You Need as a Certified Public Accountant
+What Formal Education Do You Need to Become a Tax Consultant?

 It may surprise you that requirements for tax professionals are rather flexible.
 There are different careers you can study to get your formal education.
 You can study accounting, business, or law.